thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 The depends on both checking the bandwidth of our publishers and potenitally willing editors.
 We'll start this clock once the blog is launched.
 We'll keep this flexible for now, and change if a need for a stricter timetable arises.

-Once we get into video, we might also split publishers into different media domains.
-In the spirit of not trying to solve problems yet we aren't aware of, we'll figure that out as we move along. :)

 ### Publication rights & ownership

 The creators of each piece will retain ownership of their pieces, and the Good Docs Project asks permission to publish that version of their piece in perpetuity.
 From a licensing perspective, we'll rely on what we have on our (website's licenses page)[https://thegooddocsproject.dev/licenses/].

-To make intent transparent, there are three factors important to the creators of this RFC factoring into this subtopic:
+(Note: That is pending results of RFC004.)

+Important elements to have on record regarding this topic:

 1. We want to allow contributors a space to incubate their ideas, which means in some cases a space to develop IP they want to work with later—such as in a talk or book down the road.
 And we want our contributors to feel good about having added to GDP's body of knowledge, rather than regret "giving up a good idea."
 2. There is an unfortunate history of privileged classes taking work created by marginalized people, and profiting off of that work without recognition of or compensation to those people.
-Because of the individual nature of each post and video, we should strive to not be a part of that history.
+Because of the individual nature of each post, we should strive to not be a part of that history.
 3. Such media doesn't need to be replicated and altered in the way code bases are.
 Code bases and similar need legal declarations to protect those using them.
 The replication and alteration process is a personally interpreted one, and it doesn't necessitate the same sort of legal declaration (either liability license or replication permission).
 4. We want to be good facilitators and custodians of community knowledge, and encourage our participants to see themselves as empowered to donate their insights to the global community of technical writers and those interested in the craft.

 ### Publication cadence

-We want to soft-launch our blog content in September 2021.
+We want to soft-launch our blog content two months after this RFC is accepted.
 Initially, blog posts would come out once a every two weeks.
-Within a few months, we'd like to move to an every-week cadence.
+Within a few weeks or months, we'd like to move to an every-week cadence.
+We'll play that by ear, and adjust as we need to.

-Videos would ideally come out once a month, but that may not be sustainable.
-With the labor and barrier to skill entry involved with video production, we shouldn't push this hard and overcommit.
-So we'll make sure our blog process is solidified and feels sustainable before committing to video production.

-We want to build up to a six-item queue of content for blog posts.
-That may be harder for videos, and in contrast for blog posts we may have a large "slush pile" to work through.
+Ideally, we want to build up to a six-item queue of content for blog posts.

 ## Open questions/thoughts (non-blocking)

 * Over time, we'd like to see how to get an organization-wide Drive, as being able to develop content in a system designed for written material would be of great benefit.
 Submitting to GitHub is planned as a later stage in the process, because of the limits of git's editor and commenting capabilities for non-code content.
+(This is touched on in RFC003.)

 ## Ambition vs. reality